JauharMushtaque/JobSchedulerDemo/README.md

 Add permissions in subclass of JobService  android:permission="android.permission.BIND_JOB_SERVICE" In your subclass of JobService, override two methods, onStartJob() and onStopJob().

-The system calls onStartJob() and automatically passes in a JobParameters object, which the system creates with information about your job.
+The system calls onStartJob() when the system determines that your task should be run and automatically passes in a JobParameters object, which the system creates with information about your job.
 If your task contains long-running operations, offload the work onto a separate thread.
 The onStartJob() method returns a boolean: true if your task has been offloaded to a separate thread (meaning it might not be completed yet) and false if there is no more work to be done.

 onStopJob()